Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 cp 'input the file name' "preferred directory"
 ## NB: Input file may include the path showing where your directory is located
 for instance : cp '~/Documents/NGS/COURSE_DATA/UNIX COURSE/MALARIA.FASTA' "."

+# Renaming a file
+ **mv**- can be used in renaming files for instance:

+ mv inner.txt unixstuff/outer.txt (inner.txt is my old file name while oute.txt is my new file name; unixstuff is thelocation i am moving to and have it in a different name)